Camp Andrade |

 Built by the CA National Guard for border patrol before WWI.

-During WWII the former camp site was reoccupied as an Infantry defense post and base camp, a sub-post of Camp La Mesa.
-Renamed Camp Weber.
+During WWII the former camp site was reoccupied as a coastal defense shore patrol outpost camp, a sub-post of Camp La Mesa, and renamed Camp Weber.
+Occupied by units of the 140th Infantry Regiment until February 1944.
 Located on the northeast corner of Main Street and Albany Avenue, site now occupied by Otay Elementary School, the Otay Community Center, Otay Park, and a power substation.

 Camp San Ysidro